AI4Finance-Foundation/ElegantRL/README.md

 BipedalWalkerHardcore is a difficult task in continuous action space.
 There are only a few RL implementations can reach the target reward.

-Check out our video on bilibili: [Crack the BipedalWalkerHardcore-v2 with total reward 310 using IntelAC](https://www.bilibili.com/video/BV1wi4y187tC).
+Check out a video on bilibili: [Crack the BipedalWalkerHardcore-v2 with total reward 310 using IntelAC](https://www.bilibili.com/video/BV1wi4y187tC).

 # Requirements